 I’m preaching to the choir, right?
 You’re in the same boat, heading towards foggy nothingness?

-We might not show or moan about it all the time but so many of us are riddled with anxiety and a toxic stream of conscious that can at best be managed, but never completely eases or goes away.
+We might not show or moan about it all the time but so many of us are riddled with anxiety and a toxic stream of consciousness that can at best be managed, but never completely eases or goes away.
 As creatives, our minds are constantly overwhelmed with intrusive thoughts as we obsess over our own ideas of what success means (which I have helpfully written about here) and whether the struggles are worth it.
 We might have colleagues to rant at but inevitably we fall into a boring, poisonous loop of conversation about the same things, which are the opposite of what we think we should be: productive.

 What I’m trying to become more aware of is the support network I know exists, but I too easily and flippantly forget about.
 When you’re busy strategising and planning the next steps in your career, agonising over social media usage, spending Monday to Sunday doing life admin and applying for more part-time jobs that just might be more bearable, whilst (if you’re lucky) forcing some ‘you time’ and going to the cinema or reading a book, you end up completely alienating friends and/ or a partner.
 But it’s easy if they’re concentrating on the same things, right?
 We completely normalise seeing a best friend once a month and only when it’s been carefully booked in and only if one of you hasn’t flaked.
 We’re isolating ourselves in favour of something that pales in comparison to what loved ones can give.